 The quality of the air we breathe has a major effect on our health.
 The decisions we make every day in our homes and businesses affect the quality of the air we breathe.
 We are all responsible for keeping our air clean to maintain healthy communities, healthy ecosystems and a sustainable economy for the future.

 The average Canadian spends a lot of time inside at home, work or school.
 The air quality inside of these buildings is not always as good as outside.
 It may contain pollutants from cooking, paints, chemical cleaning agents, air fresheners, perfumes or just poor ventilation.
 We can help improve indoor air by simple measures like having more plants.
 Plants absorb carbon dioxide and emit clean oxygen.
 Some plants also purify the air.

 The Edmonton Capital Region is currently not meeting federal standards for fine particles in the air.
 Since 2010, two monitoring stations in the region have consistently reported levels above the national standard.
 Exposure to these levels can have immediate and long-term health effects.

 We can all take actions to improve air quality in Edmonton:

-- Drive less.
-Transportation causes about 32% of the emissions in Edmonton.
-Plan your vehicle trips wisely, rideshare and walk, cycle or use transit whenever possible.
+- Plan your vehicle trips wisely, rideshare and walk, cycle or use transit whenever possible

-For more details on these and other tips, check out the Air section of the Green Living Guide.
+For more details on these and other tips, check out the Air section of the Change Habits For Climate Guide.